195 Industrial Rd, Fitchburg, MA

 Masking

 With the initial tests, we found that masking both sides of the material produced the best edge.
 What we didn’t realize until later was that the masking on the top surface was contributing to a burning effect that occurred on the edges.
-Thankfully, the effect is easily removed with a solvent wipe, which means the issue appear to only be on the surface of the material.
+Thankfully, the effect is easily removed with a solvent wipe, which means the issue appears to be only on the surface of the material.

 Pressure